Bruce Schneier explained this on his excellent Secrets and Lies book as:

 - probably making use of multiple SaaS, PaaS, IaaS.

-What then is necessary to secure this simple architecture?
-This is where things start getting interesting.
-Let's review a simple security checklist.
+And what's necessary to secure this architecture?
+Let's review a security checklist.

 A security checklist